PaulMatencio/Neighbourhood-map-5.1-Project/README.md

 * Examples

   * Example 1
-    -Select existing locations ( if they are not selected) in the Locations list ( Location List button) or ADD a new Location using the SEARCH BOX
+    * Select existing locations ( if they are not selected) in the Locations list ( Location List button) or ADD a new Location using the SEARCH BOX
-    -Use the FILTER bar to filter places on the map
+    * Use the FILTER bar to filter places on the map

   * Example 2
-    -Select existing locations ( if they are not selected) in the Locations list ( Location List button) or ADD a new Location using the SEARCH BOX
+    * Select existing locations ( if they are not selected) in the Locations list ( Location List button) or ADD a new Location using the SEARCH BOX
-    -Specify a place category ( using the category list button or Search box with a single keyword[place type] or an icon of the TOOL BOX (experimental)
+    * Specify a place category ( using the category list button or Search box with a single keyword[place type] or an icon of the TOOL BOX (experimental)
-    -Use the FILTER bar to filter places on the map for the selected category type in step 2
+    * Use the FILTER bar to filter places on the map for the selected category type in step 2

   * Exemple 3
-    - Exemple 1 or Example 2 then
+    * Exemple 1 or Example 2 then
-    - Select a location in the Location list (button locations list) which is not yet selected, the filter will be applied to this newly selected location
+    * Select a location in the Location list (button locations list) which is not yet selected, the filter will be applied to this newly selected location

     When user navigate between locations in the Location List, if the filter is not cleared, the appliaction will apply this filter to the focus location.